 What it costs: These are typically a percentage of the transaction amount.
 Please call the number on the back of your card or read your Business Card Agreement.

-transaction fees are calculated as a percentage of the total transaction amount, which takes into account the amount of the transaction plus the currency conversion rate in effect on the processing date.
+We add a fee to the U.S. dollar amount of any international transaction; the amount of that fee can be found in your Business Card Agreement.
+In addition, if you make a transaction in currency other than U.S. dollars, VISA or MasterCard will convert into a U.S. dollar amount.
+The conversion rate on the processing date may differ from the rate on the date of your transaction.
 We recommend that you call the number on the back of your business card to discuss these issues before you travel or before you make an online or phone purchase from a merchant in another country.

 *You should also be aware that even if a transaction is in U.S. dollars, this fee applies if the transaction is made or processed outside the U.S.

 Good to know